 The Military Aviation Museum is home to one of the largest private collections of World War I and World War II era military aircraft in the world.

 Each has been beautifully restored to its prior military condition, using original parts whenever possible.
 Most of the planes are airworthy and flown at the museum during flight demonstrations and at air shows throughout the year.
-Open Monday – Sunday 9 a.m. – 5 p.m.
-Admission $5 for adults, $10 for seniors and active duty military, free for ages 6-18, free for ages 6 and under.
+Open Daily 9 a.m. – 5 p.m.
+Admission $15 for adults, $13 for seniors, $12 for active duty military, $7.50 for ages 6-17, free for ages 6 and under.

 1341 Princess Anne Road, Virginia Beach, 23457